sedje/eatlist/README.md

-Ultimately to also include the meal's ingredients and create a full fledged shopping list for our own local supermarket including the right order of products as they are in the supermarket would be the long term goal.
+Ultimately to also include the meal's ingredients and create a full fledged shopping list for our own local supermarket including the right order of products as they are in the supermarket would be the long term goal.x